-The Project has contracted with Suzanne Smith Management Company to provide management services.
-The charges for these services are based upon a management agreement.
-The charges are 7.8% of collected rental income not to exceed \$35.33 per unit, per month.
-For the period ended June 30, 2022, management fees charged amounted to \$9,216.
-There is no balance owed Suzanne Smith Management Company at June 30, 2022.
+Until December 31, 2022, the Project contracted with Suzanne Smith Management Company to provide management services.
+The charges for these services were based upon a management agreement.
+The charges are 7.80% of collected rental income not to exceed \$35.33 per unit, per month.
+For the period ended June 30, 2023, management fees charged amounted to \$4,608.
+There is no balance owed Suzanne Smith Management Company at June 30, 2023.